 CONFLICT OF INTEREST

-Existing law prohibits any grantee, subgrantee, partner or like party who participated on the ARG Executive Steering Committee (See Appendix A) from receiving funds awarded under the ARG RFP.
-Applicants who are awarded grants under this RFP are responsible for reviewing the ARG ESC membership roster (see Appendix A) and ensuring that no grant dollars are passed through to any entity represented by the members of the ARG ESC.
+Existing law prohibits any grantee, subgrantee, partner or like party who participated on the ARG Scoring Committee (See Appendix A) from receiving funds awarded under the ARG RFP.
+Applicants who are awarded grants under this RFP are responsible for reviewing the ARG Scoring Committee membership roster (see Appendix A) and ensuring that no grant dollars are passed through to any entity represented by the members of the ARG ESC.

 In cases of an actual conflict of interest with an ESC member, the Board may revoke the grant award and legal consequences could exist for the parties involved, including, but not limited to, repayment of the grant award.

+FINANCIAL AUDIT

+Grantees are required to provide the BSCC with a financial audit no later than the end of the contract term, August 31, 2025.
+The financial audit shall be performed by a Certified Public Accountant or a participating county or city auditor that is organizationally independent from the participating county’s or city’s project financial management functions.
+Expenses for this final audit may be reimbursed for actual costs up to $25,000.

 STATEMENTS OF EXPENDITURES AND PAYMENTS